Sorte Hest

 Sorte Hest (English: Black Horse) is the oldest building in the Vesterbro district of Copenhagen, Denmark.
 A former roadside inn, then located well outside the limits of the fortified city, standing on the Vestre Landevej (Western Country Road) leading in and out of Copenhagen through the Western City Gate.
 It provided accommodation for travellers as well as citizens who failed to enter the city before the city gates were locked at sunset.
 Today it houses a bakery and café as well as apartments.
 The buildings date from 1770–1800.
 The entire complex was listed in the Danish registry of protected buildings and places in 1980.

 The building lends its name to Teatret Sorte Hest, a theatre based in an adjacent building.
-The threatre's building is not related to the former inn.
+The theatre's building is not related to the former inn.
 It is a former iron foundry founded by Heinrich Meldahl, father of the architect Ferdinand Meldahl.

 History

 The four Horses

 Sorte Hest with Winstrup's Windmill in the background.

 The Black Horse was one out of four inns known as "Horses" located along the western access road to Copenhagen.
 Closest to the city stood the Green Horse, then followed the White Horse, the Yellow Horse and farthest out, on the border to Frederiksberg, the Black Horse.
 In between these inns were even more establishments catering for travellers.
 Competition was thus fierce and at some point both the Green and White Horses closed.

 The Yellow Horse, with four pavilions and two bowling courses, only survived because it also went into tobacco manufacturing.
 Part of the area between the Vestre Landevej and Frederiksberg Allé was laid out as tobacco fields and a horse-driven mill was constructed for the processing of tobacco into snus.
 Other exotic produce cultivated on the estate included peaches, apricots, mulberries and grapes.
 In the mid-19th century the property was acquired by a couple of akvavit manufacturers who had realized that real estate was a much more lucrative business.
 They became rich from selling off the land in parcels to developers to use for the construction of multi-story apartment buildings, turning Vestre Landevej into urban Vesterbrogade.